dwyl/learn-hapi/README.md

 ## What is Hapi?

-Hapi is *the* framework for rapidly building RESTful & Real-Time web services in Node.js. <br />
+Hapi is *the* framework for rapidly building RESTful & Real-Time web applications and services with Node.js. <br />
 Whether you are building a very simple API for your website/mobile app or a large scale, cache heavy, secure e-commerce website, hapi has you covered.